Function-Rips complexes in persistent homotopy theory: Stability and persistent Latschev theorems: From pseudo-barycenters to shrinking transformations

 \subsection{Illustration of the technique}

-Let us first explain the conceptual idea behind the construction of shrinking morphisms for the bivariate function-Rips complex.
-For the sake of simplicity, let us first discuss the case $\RN = 0$, i.e., the case where $f$ is a trivial filtration, $\prodPosRhoRN = [0, \rho]$ and the cost parameter $C$ is irrelevant.
+Let us first explain the conceptual idea behind the construction of shrinking transformations for the bivariate function-Rips complex.
+For the sake of simplicity, let us first discuss the case $\RN = \mathbb{R}^0$, i.e., the case when $f$ defines a trivial filtration, $\prodPosRhoRN = [0, \rho]$, and the cost parameter $C$ is irrelevant.
+Again, let $M$ be a complete $\cabK$ space.
 We are looking to construct a morphism

 in $\ho (\sSetK^{\rhoPos}) \simeq \ho (\iSpaces^{\rhoPos})$.
 It is a general paradigm in simplicial approaches to homotopy theory - which appeared in its first incarnation in the classical simplicial approximation theorem - that a homotopy class between two simplicial objects can be presented by a simplicial map by subdividing the source object sufficiently often. \begin{recollection} Recall that the category of simplicial sets admits an endofunctor $\sd_b \colon \sSet \to \sSet$ called the barycentric subdivision functor (see \cite{Kan1957}).
 For the purpose of this article, it will suffice to recall the following key properties of $\sd_b$: \begin{itemize} \item The functor $\sd_b$ preserves colimits and inclusions; \item Given a simplicial set $X$, the vertices of $\sd_b X$ correspond one-to-one to the non-degenerate simplices of $X$.
 In particular, the vertices of $\sd_b \Rips[\delta](M)$ correspond to sequences $(x_0, \dots, x_n)$ of elements in $M$ (without consecutive repetitions) of pairwise distance smaller than $\delta$; \item Given two vertices $x,y \in \sd_b X$, there is a $1$-simplex from $x$ to $y$ if and only if the corresponding non-degenerate simplex of $X$ corresponding to $x$ is a face of the non-degenerate simplex of $X$ corresponding to $y$.
 In particular, there is a $1$-simplex from $(x_0, \dots, x_n)$ to $(y_0, \dots, y_m)$ in $\sd_b \Rips[\delta](M)$ if and only if the sequence $(x_0, \dots, x_n)$ is a subsequence of the sequence $(y_0, \dots, y_m)$; \item There is a natural weak equivalence $\lambda_b \colon \sd_b \xRightarrow{\simeq} 1_{\sSet}$ called the last vertex map (see \cref{fig:last-vertex_map}).
 In the special case of $\sd_b \Rips[\delta](M)$, the last vertex map sends a vertex corresponding to a sequence $(x_0, \dots, x_n)$ to the last element $x_n$ of the sequence. \end{itemize} \end{recollection}